cqfn/degit/README.md

 <img src="/logo.svg" width="92px"/>

-DeGit is a decentralized Git project hosting and maintenance platform.
+DeGit is a decentralized Git projects hosting platform.
-You can join by starting a node and creating a project, using your web browser pointing at `127.0.0.1`, just like you work with GitHub.
-There will is no central point of failure, since the network of nodes is run by anonymous volunteers.
+You can join by starting a node and pointing your browser at `127.0.0.1`.
+Then, just work with it as if it was GitHub.
+There is no central point of failure in DeGit, since the network of nodes is run by anonymous volunteers.

 To start, simply do (it uses your `.ssh/id_rsa` for authentication):